 Why are circular economies important?

 Current global manufacturing and consumption practices are wholly unsustainable for our planet.
-From the initial extraction of raw materials to the shipping and packaging for the final consumer, it is a process which has significant environmental downsides with many products designed to be used once or replaced regularly, this has a great cost to the environment.
-This degradation is now endangering the very systems on which our way of life and future depends on and the need to change is becoming clearer and more urgent.
+From the initial extraction of raw materials to the shipping and packaging for the final consumer, it’s a process which has significant environmental downsides with many products designed to be used once or replaced regularly, which has a great cost to the environment.

 This is clearly demonstrated by the projection that, should the global population trends continue (9.6 billion people by 2050), it would require the equivalent of three planets to provide the natural resources needed to sustain current lifestyles.